Tips for Visiting LEGOLAND Florida for Toddlers

-Bringing a baby to a theme park doesn’t have to be intimidating, if you plan ahead.
-If you’re planning a trip, here’s my tips for visiting LEGOLAND Florida with a baby.
+Bringing a toddler to a theme park doesn’t have to be intimidating, if you plan ahead.
+LEGOLAND Florida has a ton of fun for the entire family, babies and toddlers included.
+If you’re planning a trip, here are my tips for visiting LEGOLAND Florida for toddlers.

 A good stroller is essential when planning a trip to any theme park.
-LEGOLAND offers rentals, but with babies I highly recommend bringing your own.
-Theme park strollers (for babies) must have three things: a reclining seat, tons of storage space, and cupholders for parents.
-If you’re visiting during summer months, I highly recommend purchasing a plastic rain cover too.
+LEGOLAND Florida offers rentals, but with babies and toddlers, I highly recommend bringing your own.
+Theme park strollers (for little ones) must have three things: a reclining seat, tons of storage space, and cupholders for parents.
+If you’re visiting during summer months, I also recommend purchasing a plastic rain cover too.
 Be sure to stock up your diaper bag with extra diapers, wipes, clothes, and baby food or formula.
-If you plan on going to the water park or playing in the splash park in DUPLO land, don’t forget swim diapers and proper attire.
+If you plan on going to the water park or playing in the splash park in DUPLO land, don’t forget swim diapers and proper attire for your little one.

 Use the Baby Care Center

 LEGOLAND Florida offers a fantastic Baby Care Center to help take care of your little one.
 This space is located inside the DUPLO Farm play spot (so dad can wait with the older kids while they play).
 Inside the Baby Care Center, there are four changing tables, a microwave, two highchairs, a restroom, and four private nursing areas.
 The nursing rooms also have a little chair in each one if you have another small child in tow.
-This facility is a must use when visiting LEGOLAND Florida with a baby.
+This facility is a must use when planning a trip to LEGOLAND Florida for toddlers or babies.

 Stay Cool at LEGOLAND Florida with a Baby